Renault keeps pressure on union for deal amid protests

 Unions were set to carry out a series of production stoppages at Renault sites around the country on Wednesday in protest at the company's demands.

-On Tuesday, the carmaker offered commitments to build an additional 80,000 vehicles annually in France for Japanese alliance partner Nissan (7201.T) and German group Daimler (DAIGn.DE) in return for a labour deal.
+On Tuesday, the carmaker offered commitments to build an additional 80,000 vehicles annually in France for Japanese alliance partner Nissan and German group Daimler in return for a labour deal.

 The company, which is seeking a longer workweek and increased flexibility from workers, has previously offered to guarantee French plants as part of an accord, a negotiating stance denounced by some unions as "blackmail".